 Article 134 allows the defense of mistake of fact if the accused had an honest and reasonable belief that either he or his paramour were unmarried or legally separated.
 If the accused can put forward evidence supporting this belief, the burden is on the government to prove otherwise.

 The 2019 revisions to the MCM also added a new affirmative defense: legal separation.
 For this defense to apply, both parties must be either unmarried or legally separated at the time of the conduct.
 Legal separation can only occur by court order.

 A person convicted under Article 134 for extramarital sexual misconduct faces a maximum punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 1 year.

 Protect Your Freedom and Future in the Military

 When your life, career, and future are on the line, you need an experienced military law firm in your corner.
-Military Justice Attorneys is a firm of experienced and skilled military defense lawyers who will aggressively defend you at every step.
-With decades of combined military justice experience, both as former active duty judge advocates and private defense attorneys, we zealously defend each of our clients.
+Our experienced and skilled military attorneys will aggressively defend you at every step.
+With decades of combined military justice experience as both former active duty judge advocates and private defense attorneys, we zealously defend each of our clients.

 For a free consultation, call us today at (844) 334-5459.